School Calendars Updated After ACPS Selected for Year-Round School Pilot Program

 Kids around table at school doing a craft with construction paper

-Alachua County Public Schools has been selected as one of three Florida school districts to participate in Florida’s Year-Round School Pilot Program.
-For the 2028 to 2029 school year, Metcalfe Elementary School and Rawlings Elementary School will follow a year-round school year calendar.
+ACPS has been selected as one of three Florida school districts to participate in Florida’s Year-Round School Pilot Program.
+Prior to the states approval for Metcalfe to remain on the 10-month calendar, Metcalfe and Rawlings were set follow a year-round school year calendar.

 Marion County, Brevard County and the PK Yonge Developmental Research School in Gainesville will also participate in the program.